-The Proteo4UK system was introduced by TSB’s owner, Sabadell, to give the bank the infrastructure required to harness the latest IT and become a challenger to the big high street banks.
+The Proteo4UK system was by TSB’s owner, Sabadell, to give the bank the infrastructure required to harness the latest IT and become a challenger to the big high street banks.

-“Millions of customers have been affected by the uncertainty and disruption caused by failures of banking IT systems.
+“Millions customers have been affected by the uncertainty and disruption caused by failures banking IT systems.
 Measly apologies and hollow words from financial services institutions will not suffice when consumers aren’t able to access their own money and face delays in paying bills.”

 Morgan said as banks continue to close branches, online and app-based services become even more important and should be more resilient.

-“The committee has launched this inquiry to consider the causes and consequences of these failures, and will examine what industry and regulators are doing to promote operational resilience,” she said.
+“The committee has launched this inquiry to consider the causes and consequences these failures, and will examine what industry and regulators are doing to promote operational resilience,” she said.

-The committee is seeking feedback on subjects including the risks associated with integrating banking systems following takeovers and mergers, and the impact of retrofitting web-based and mobile services to legacy systems.
+The committee is seeking feedback on subjects including the risks associated with integrating banking systems following takeovers and mergers, and the impact retrofitting web-based and mobile services to legacy systems.